+- 1. Projectables

-- 1. Gries' coffee can problem demo plus handout of code - 2.
-Projectable+Demo of old version of SimpleDate using a test driver main method - 3.
-Handout for coffee can problem showing proof of playOneRound - 4.
-Projectable of fast exponentiation code + proof example
+- 2. Gries' coffee can problem demo

+- 3. Demo of old version of SimpleDate using a test driver main method

+- 4. Handout for coffee can problem showing proof of playOneRound

+- 5. Handout of proof of fast exponentiation

 I. Introduction